planetlabs/draino/README.md

 ### Ignore pod controlled by ...
 It is possible to prevent eviction of pods that are under control of:
-- daemonset
+- DaemonSet
-- statefulset
+- StatefulSet
 - Custom Resource
 - ...

-or not even on control of anything.
+or not even under the control of any controller.
 For this, use the flag `do-not-evict-pod-controlled-by`; it can be repeated.
 An empty value means that we block eviction on pods that are uncontrolled.
 The value can be a `kind` or a `kind.group` or a `kind.version.group` to designate the owner resource type.
 If the `version` or/and the `group` are omitted it acts as a wildcard (any version, any group).
 It is case-sensitive and must match the API Resource definition.
+See documentation of [ParseKindArg](https://godoc.org/k8s.io/apimachinery/pkg/runtime/schema#ParseKindArg) for more details.

 Example:
 ```shell script